Dracaena marginata (Madagascar Dragon Tree) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Madagascar Dragon Tree thoroughly during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water your Dracaena marginata thoroughly in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist but never soggy to avoid yellowing and rotting..

-Water less in the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil to dry completely.
+Reduce watering in fall and winter to maintain the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry completely to prevent brown, crispy leaf edges.

 Avoid soggy soil as it can lead to root-rot.
-Ensure that the pot has a drainage hole to prevent the soil from getting soggy.
+Ensure that the pot has a drainage hole and the soil is well-draining to avoid getting soggy soil.

 Light Requirements